SLSA Framework

 Levels of Assurance

-One of the requirements for the solution is to reach SLSA Level 4 and even go beyond that.
+One of the requirements for the solution is to reach SLSA version 1.0 Level 3 and even go beyond that.
 This requires a lot of process changes as well as technical work.

 Level 0 means no SLSA compliance and no guarantees are given.